abdfaizaan/CAF-Infra-Security/01-secure-administration-and-management.md

     ![](images1/allowpopup.png)

-### Task 4: Prepare the Network Watcher monitoring environment and Virtual network Flow
+### Task 4: Prepare the Network Watcher monitoring environment and Virtual Network Flow

 **Virtual network Diagnostic Logs** are platform logs in Azure that capture information about operations and events within an Azure Virtual Network (VNet) and its related resources (such as subnets, network security groups, and route tables).